Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 The Beach Park Resort Acqua has an artificial river named Acqua Link that provides access directly to Beach Park.
 It also has a kids area and an infinity pool facing Porto das Dunas beach.

-Located in Aquiraz, only 300 meters away from Beach Park, Palm Beach has rooms with air conditioning, wi-fi and an excellent service, a great pool and free parking.
+Located in Aquiraz, only 300 meters away from Beach Park, Palm Beach has rooms with air conditioning, wi-fi and excellent service, a great pool and free parking.

-Beaches in Fortaleza and region
+Beaches in Fortaleza and the region

 If you are a beach lover you will love Fortaleza.
 See below the best beaches in Fortaleza and region.